What Is Assisted Living?

 There are around 35,000 Assisted Living Communities licensed and operating in the US today.
 These communities range widely in size, price and amenities and are all fiercely competing for your business.
 The real challenge is finding the one that suits your needs, lifestyle, and pocketbook.

 The typical Assisted Living model is based on apartment style living with care services built in.
+Acquiring and selling properties is a solid business.
+In most cases, property appreciates in value.
+You also have plenty of options; you can deal in raw land or developed properties depending on your skill and inclination.
+Forth Worth Texas is the most durable of assets and they can easily be used as collateral in case you need cash.
 This model encourages independence and autonomy while providing supervision and daily assistance with care needs.
 Meals are typically served in a main dining area with the intent of a social gathering by the residents while enjoying restaurant style dining.
 Ideally, activities are offered including outings, scenic bus rides, and trips to the grocery store, bank and doctor visits on designated days of the week.

 What type of care is provided?